ErtanOzdemir/weather-app-with-redis-cache/backend/README.md

    yarn install
    ```

-3. Set up your environment variables by creating a `.env` file in the root of the project.
-Add your OpenWeatherMap API key like this:
+3. Set up your environment variables by creating a `.env.development` file in the root of the project.
+Add your variables like this:

    ```
    OPEN_WEATHER_API_KEY=your_api_key_here
+   PORT=4000
+   REDIS_PORT=6379
+   REDIS_HOST=localhost
    ```

 4. Start the server: